Feds settle suit alleging abuse by men detained after 9/11

 The Justice Department did not immediately comment.

 The lawsuit originally sought accountability from high-level members of George W. Bush administration, and a settlement was reached in 2008 with the original five plaintiffs.
-The men in Tuesday’s settlement were added after that original settlement..
+Others were added.

 In 2017 the Supreme Court threw out parts of the suit but tossed one claim, against the former warden of the federal lockup, back to a lower court.
 A federal judge in Brooklyn dismissed the remaining parts of the suit last year, finding that the men did not have the right to sue for their injuries, though the judge did not address whether there were constitutional violations.